AndrewCLu/zk-waitlist-website/README.md

 - Make errors and zk util
 - Create module for displaying commitments/nullifiers/merkle roots as hex, truncating hex strings, etc
 - Create separate ui states for generating proof vs sending tx in lock and redeem
-- Display waitlist spots claimed by a given user
+- Display waitlist spots claimed/redeemed by a given user
 - Remove loading state from waitlist display/make a more discreet animation

 ## Deploy Checklist